PraveenSridhar20/Smart-Lighting-System/README.md

 # Smart-Lighting-System
-This repository contains the design file and code for a smart lighting system for a conference hall.
+This repository contains the design file and code for a smart lighting system for a conference hall.The lights for each row turn on when a person enters the hall.
+This is detected using IR sensors.
+The lights remain on as long as there are people in the row.
+The lights go off when the entire row empties completely.
+This was done using the 8086 microprocessor and the 8255 peripheral and was completed as a part of the requirement for the course, Microprocessors and Interfacing.’